ing-bank/rokku/README.md

     sbt run

-NOTE: `ranger-s3-security.xml` must exist in resources directory or in directory from classpath
+NOTE: `ranger-s3-security.xml` must exist in resources directory or in directory from classpath (`/etc/gargoyle` is one of these directories where you can put the xml)

 > for windows docker runs on different it so you need to:
 > set environmental variables: